 Getting to the Atlantic Road

 The Atlantic Ocean Tunnel connects Kristiansund to the island of Averøy.
-From Kristiansund’s town centre, follow fv.
+From Kristiansund’s town center, follow fv.
 70 to the roundabout where fv.
 64 starts (follow signs towards Molde).
-The tunnel is approximately five kilometres long.
+The tunnel is approximately five kilometers long.
 Cyclists are not allowed through the tunnel.
 The Atlantic Ocean Tunnel is a toll road.
 Follow fv.
 64 to Kårvåg, the northeast part of the National Tourist Route.

 Read more about Getting to Kristiansund and Nordmøre and around